petecarapetyan/cc/doc/reps/rules.rocket.md

 ## Why

-The very first thing you need is a "Why?"
+The very first thing you need is a "Why?".

 We do this to gain